 There are two views on the Indian economy currently, a side which hopes that the crisis gets over quickly and resolves all issues within the economy, and a side where the war has been ongoing for more than the anticipated period, keeping crude oil and other commodities prices high, which could severely impact economic development and significantly impact all the sectors in India.

-The ongoing Russia Ukraine war has had a widespread impact on our Indian economy.
-India is one of the major importers of crude oil from Russia.
-Currently, many countries are imposing sanctions on the Russian entity stopping the imports and trade activities with Russia.
-Considering that India imports a tremendous amount of crude oil and other commodities such as fertilizers from Russia, it is likely that India will face a challenging phase from an economic growth perspective inflation within the economy.
-As elections are now over, it is expected that the economy will start meeting the impacts of war in the coming days through a decrease in the supply of commodities, leading inflation within the Indian markets.
+The ongoing Russia Ukraine war has had a widespread impact on our Indian economy. price of \$150 per barrel like an arrow shot at the heart of the Indian economy.
+India is one of Russia's largest crude oil importers and imports sunflower oil from Ukraine, Fertilizers from Russia.
+Moreover, further, it leads to inflation in the economy, which hampers our economic growth.
+Considering that India, being the surplus producer of grains and agricultural exports, has high potential to reduce the price hikes.
+To shield the economy from this crisis, India will be looking for some resolution to export crude oil from Russia at a discounted price to reduce further impact on the economy.
+However, considering that other countries have sanctioned Russian trades and have stopped India is one of the major importers of crude oil from Russia.
+Currently, many countries are imposing sanctions on the Russian entity stopping the imports and t rade activities with Russia.
+Considering that India imports a t remendous amount of crude oil and other commodities such as fertilizers from Russia, i t is 1 ikely that India will face a challenging phase from an economic growth perspective and inflation within the economy.
+As elections are now over, it is expected that the economy will start meeting the impacts of war in the coming days through a decrease in the supply of commodities, leading to inflation within the Indian markets.